GSA-TTS/identity-handbook/_articles/secops-incident-response-guide.md

 ### When should I report into the situation room?

 * Business hours:
-  * The current AppDev Primary and Secondary on-call
+  * The current Application (AppDev) Primary and Secondary on-call
-  * The current Platform Primary and Secondary on-call
+  * The current Platform (DevOps) Primary and Secondary on-call
   * Additional Responders as needed - The Situation Lead can call in anyone defined in [Who does the Incident Response Guide apply to?](#who-does-the-incident-response-guide-apply-to)
 * After hours - Platform On Call and Application On Call - Additional resources will be brought in via Splunk On-Call notification